jeremykpark/rawr_agent/README.md

 g. go rawr in the jungle by testing your own use case

-ps. the exported reports are saved in the report_exports folder in the Report Creator self-contained interactive html file format.
+The exported reports are saved in the report_exports folder in the Report Creator self-contained interactive html file format.
 To view them, open the html file locally in your browser.

-🦖 Screen Shots 🦖
+🦖 SCREEN SHOTS 🦖

 Nvidia UI prompt tool calling